Central Catholic High School (Pittsburgh): Curriculum

 Class rank is based upon GPA weighted for level.
-Because the different academic levels are weighted differently, the weighted GPA is based upon a 6.0 rather than 5.0 scale.
+Because the different academic levels are weighted differently, the weighted GPA is based upon a 6.0 rather than a 5.0 scale.
 Freshmen are placed into course levels within the various departments based on elementary school grades and a standardized placement test given by the school itself.
 The foreign languages offered are French, Latin, Spanish, and Italian.
-Freshmen may choose to take an elective course in music or art departments.
-All freshmen are required to take 1 semester of Gym (Level 1) and 21st Century Technology (Level 3).
+First-year students may choose to take an elective course in the music or art departments.
+All first-year students are required to take 1 semester of Gym (Level 1) and 21st Century Technology (Level 3).

-Upperclassmen have more flexibility in course and department selection.
+Upper-level students have more flexibility in course and department selection.
 The school offers 16 Advanced Placement courses and over 30 honors courses.

-The Baginski Scholars Program is a progressive, interdisciplinary program designed to let students who excel academically participate in activities and discussions to build their knowledge in social sciences, humanities, and the sciences.
+The Baginski Scholars Program is a progressive, interdisciplinary program that enables students who excel academically to participate in activities and discussions that build their knowledge in the social sciences, humanities, and the sciences.

 In the 2013–2014 school year, two pilot engineering classes were introduced, and the school planned to construct a new building for STEM subjects.
-During the same year, a one to one computing program was initiated at the high school. iPads were deployed to all freshmen and sophomores.
+During the same year, a one-to-one computing program was initiated at the high school. iPads were deployed to all freshmen and sophomores.

 Extracurricular activities

 The school has an athletic history that includes championships for track and field, soccer, swimming, rowing, bowling and football.
 Other varsity sports offered are basketball, baseball, rugby, tennis, lacrosse, bowling, ice hockey, in-line hockey, golf, cross country, wrestling, and volleyball.
 Fencing, table tennis, Ultimate frisbee, and disc golf are offered as club sports.

-The school has a forensics team, musical theater productions, referred to by the students as “Masque”, PJAS participation, student publications, a chess team, and a FIRST Robotics team.
+The school has a forensics team, musical theater productions, referred to by the students as "Masque", PJAS participation, student publications, a chess team, and a FIRST Robotics team.

 The school's mascot is the Viking.
-It had a long-standing rivalry with North Catholic High School until enrollment declined at North Catholic.
-Competition grew increasingly one-sided in favor of Central Catholic.
+It had a long-standing rivalry with North Catholic High School until enrollment at North Catholic declined.
+Competition grew increasingly one-sided in Central Catholic's favor.
 North Allegheny, Pine-Richland, and Woodland Hills have come to replace North Catholic as the school's significant rivals in sports, and Shady Side Academy in academics.